soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 ## Supervision policy

-You'll create supervision policies in the Security &amp; Compliance Center.
+You'll create supervision policies in the Security & Compliance Center.
 These policies define which communications are subject to review in your organization, define custon conditions that the communications must meet, and specifies who should perform reviews.
 Users included in the Supervisory Review role group can set up policies and anyone who has this role assigned can access the Supervision page under Data Governance in the Office 365 Security & Compliance Center.

 ## Supervised users

 Before you start using supervision, you'll need to determine who will have their communications reviewed.
 In the policy, you'll use user email addresses to identify individuals or groups of people to supervise.
 You also have the ability to exclude specific users or groups from supervision that are included within a supervised group or a list of groups.

+> [!IMPORTANT]
-All users monitored by supervision policies must have either an Office 365 Enterprise E3 license with the Advanced Compliance add-on or be included in an Office 365 Enterprise E5 subscription.
+> All users monitored by supervision policies must have either an Office 365 Enterprise E3 license with the Advanced Compliance add-on or be included in an Office 365 Enterprise E5 subscription.
 If you don't have an existing Enterprise E5 plan and want to try supervision, you can [sign up for a trial of Office 365 Enterprise E5](https://go.microsoft.com/fwlink/p/?LinkID=698279).

 ## Reviewers